Gwion Gwion rock paintings

 The Gwion Gwion rock paintings, Gwion figures, Kiro Kiro or Kujon (also known as the Bradshaw rock paintings, Bradshaw rock art, Bradshaw figures and the Bradshaws) are one of the two major regional traditions of rock art found in the north-west Kimberley region of Western Australia.
-The identity of the artists and the age of the art are contended within archaeology and amongst Australian rock art researchers.
+Key traditional owners have published their own account of the meaning of the images.
+However the identity of the artists and the age of the art are contested within archaeology and amongst Australian rock art researchers.
 A 2020 study estimates that most of the anthropomorphic figures were created 12,000 years ago, based on analysis of painted-over wasps' nests.
 These aspects have been debated since the works were seen, and recorded, in 1891 by pastoralist Joseph Bradshaw, after whom they were named until recent decades.
 As the Kimberley is home to many traditional owners, the rock art is referred to and known by many different names in the local languages, the most common of which are Gwion Gwion or Kiro Kiro/Giro Giro.
 The art consists primarily of human figures ornamented with accessories such as bags, tassels and headdresses.

-Since 2009 concerns have been raised that Gwion Gwion art have been damaged, or completely destroyed by fire, as a result of WA government land-management actions.

 Gwion Gwion art

-Work undertaken by amateur archaeologist Grahame Walsh, who began work there in 1977 and returned to record and locate new sites up until his death in 2007.
+Amateur archaeologist Grahame Walsh began work there in 1977 and returned to record and locate new sites up until his death in 2007.
 The results of this work produced a database of 1.5 million rock art images and recordings of 1,500 new rock art sites.
 He expanded his records by studying superimposition and style sequences of the paintings to establish a chronology that demonstrated that Gwion Gwion art is found early in the Kimberley rock art sequence.
 He proposed that the art dated to a period prior to the Pleistocene.
 Many of the ancient rock paintings maintain vivid colours because they have been colonised by bacteria and fungi, such as the black fungus, Chaetothyriales.
 The pigments originally applied may have initiated an ongoing, symbiotic relationship between black fungi and red bacteria.

 Based on stylistic characteristics, Walsh categorised two individual styles of Gwion paintings, which he named "Tassel" and "Sash" for dominant clothing features.
 He also identified two variants, which he named "Elegant Action figures" and "Clothes Peg figures".